tibbotech/LTPP3_ROOTFS/README.md

 ## Getting the Binary

-After the script completes successfully, the images containing the different steps of the build process are displayed.

-You will now be back at the main menu of the interactive script.
+After the image creation script completes successfully, the images containing the different steps of the build process are displayed.
+You will now be back at the image creation submenu.
+Type `q` to return to the main menu.

 ![Docker Main Menu](./doc/docker_menu_01.png)